 Other uncommon issues that we’ve come across in reading owner reviews:

 And finally: Nobody can guarantee that your particular Miele canister will last as long as other people’s Miele canisters.
 We’ve heard stories of these things crapping out beyond the point of easy repair after just three or four years.
 That may be due to user error—they’re very sturdy vacuums, but not invincible.
 Still, you’d hope that they’d be able to stay in service longer than that even with improper use.
 Is it a good idea to pay so much for a vacuum up front and risk a premature breakdown?
-That’s your choice to make, but based on what we know about these vacuums, we think they’re worth the cost.
-Treat your Miele like an investment, and it should treat you well in return.
+That’s your choice to make, but based on what we know about these vacuums, we think they’re worth the asking price.

 We’d like to suggest a very cheap vacuum for people on tight budgets, but after researching dozens and testing a few new contenders, we haven’t found anything that we’re comfortable recommending.
 All the vacuums we’ve tested (so far) in the lower price ranges are too compromised in too many ways for us to throw our word behind them.